P0456 Code Explained (Very Small EVAP Leak)

 P0456 does not usually mean internal engine damage.
 It means the EVAP system cannot stay sealed the way it should because of a very small leak.

-In real life, that often means a loose gas cap, worn gas cap seal, a tiny EVAP hose crack, a small leak in a line, or an EVAP valve that is not sealing correctly.
+Common real-world causes include a loose gas cap, a weak gas cap seal, tiny hose cracks, or an EVAP valve that is not sealing completely.

 Beginner takeaway: P0456 is often a tiny sealing problem, not a major repair.